integreat-io/integreat-adapter-xml/README.md

 - `soapActionNamespace`: When set, the provided namespace (typically an url) will be used when generating the soap action, instead of the namespace from the root element.
+- `hideSoapEnvelope`: When set to `true`, the first level of elements in soap documents will be removed, and the normalized data will have `body` and possibly `header` properties at the top level.
+This is just a simple abstraction to avoid starting all paths with `soap:Envelope.soap:Body`.
+When serializing (to the service), the elements are "put back", using `body` as the soap body and `header` as the soap header.
+Default is `false`.

 ### XML transformer